 She laughed and said, “Yeah.
 I heard it will taste like chocolate.”

 I closed my eyes to try to take in it all.
 And I heard Mercy say, “Take half of it and eat it.
 Just take it and eat it.”
-I opened my eyes to see that she has her hand in the air where the scroll would be, so I reached up, and we both took it and put it in our mouths and ate it.
+I opened my eyes to see that she had her hand in the air where the scroll would be, so I reached up, and we both took it and put it in our mouths and ate it.

-I could feel it in my throat too large for one bite, and then it was like a lump in my neck.
+My throat expanded like I had just swallowed something too large for one bite, and then it was like a lump in my neck.
 She experienced the same thing.
 We laughed together.
 Stunned, I just sat in amazement.

-She said, “The angels are gone now, but there is only big ball of light.”
+She said, “The angels are gone now, but there is only a big ball of light.”

 We decided it was best to head on towards home.